Search String

 Daniel Morais converted the Amiga version to IBM PC MS-DOS.

 In Another World players assume the role of physics professor Lester Knight Chaykin.
-Lester is transported into another world when a lightning bolt causes a power surge in his lab while he is conducting a particle-acceleration experiment.
+Lester is transported to an alien realm when a lightning bolt causes a power surge in his lab while he is conducting a particle-acceleration experiment.

 cf. Resonance cascade in Half-life of 1998.